md81544/latheControl/README.md

 Pressing ENTER for a particular memory slot will just move the Z axis to the stored position.
 Pressing "x", then ENTER will move to the stored X value.

-To move to a set position, press leader + "g" - for example, "zg" will open a dialog asking for a value for Z to go to.
+To move to an absolute position, press leader + "g" - for example, "zg" will open a dialog asking for a value for Z to go to.

 Relative motion can be performed by pressing leader + "r" - for example "xr" will open a dialog asking for an offset for X to go to.
 Once a relative motion has occurred, it can be repeated by simply pressing "."